 Step Eight: Change Your Life

 Protect yourself.
-Stop worrying about him/her.
+Stop worrying about him or her.
 If in the future you decide you can be friends, then go ahead (unless your new partner has an issue, which is entirely understandable), but during the healing process, it’s best to shut them out entirely.

 Also, if you are young and can afford to find a new part-time job, then do so.
 A nice change of scenery and routine will help cast the illusion that things are better.
-It is an effort to move forward in life and creating major changes to your job and circle of friends will help motivate you to become the person you want to be.
+The effort to move forward in life and create major changes to your job and circle of friends will help motivate you to become the person you want to be.

-When my three year relationship ended I was devastated.
+When my three-year relationship ended, I was devastated.
 It took me about two months to get over her, and an additional eight months to find a new girlfriend.
 But that’s okay.
 You shouldn’t feel ashamed about not having a girlfriend or boyfriend.
 Instead, use the opportunity to work on yourself.
 Make new friends, work on personal goals, and play some damn video games guys!
 It takes work to be happy and to get over that long-term relationship, but when you finally do…you’ll wish it would happen again.
 No I’m just kidding!
-But honestly, at least you will be wiser from your experiences and you’ll know how to handle it if/when it happens again.
+But honestly, at least you will be wiser from your experiences and you’ll know how to handle it if or when it happens again.
 And if you can’t recall the steps, you can always reread this article!

 Also, be sure to leave comments below if you have any additional tips you wish to share.
 And as always, feel free to follow me and leave some feedback.
-Enjoy!
+Good luck!

 Which step sounds the most effective to you?